Splendour Festival 2025 — everything you need to know

 After a year’s hiatus, Splendour Festival is back for 2025 — and it’s going to be returning to Wollaton Hall with a bang.

 This is the first line-up announcement, but I’ll keep updating this article as more information is released throughout the next few months.
+On March 1, I added new info about the three new stages, as well about the new acts announced for the line-up.

 If you’re looking for events in Nottingham this year, Splendour Festival is a must to go to.
 To find out more things to do in Notts, subscribe to The Notts Edit to receive our articles in your inbox for free.